henri-hulski/cartridge_braintree/README.rst

      ``payment_method_nonce``, which is then stored in a hidden form element.

-   - Uses `payform <https://github.com/jondavidjohn/payform>`_ for client-side
+   - Uses `jquery.payment <https://github.com/stripe/jquery.payment>`_ from stripe
-     validation of the payment form and submits the errors in the hidden ``braintree_errors`` field to the server to handle them as Django errors.
+     for client-side validation of the payment form and submits the errors in the hidden ``braintree_errors`` field to the server to handle them as Django errors.

    See
    https://developers.braintreepayments.com/guides/transactions/python